Loading…

 President and CEO, Library Foundation of Los Angeles

-As President and CEO, Stacy Lieberman leads LFLA’s fundraising, programming, and advocacy work to help enhance the Los Angeles Public Library’s critical mission to provide free and easy access to information, ideas, books, and technology.
-Her own love of libraries began in suburban...
+Stacy Lieberman is the President and CEO of the Library Foundation of Los Angeles where she leads LFLA’s fundraising, programming, and advocacy work to enhance the Los Angeles Public Library’s critical mission to provide free and easy access to information, ideas, books, and technology--to...
 Read More →

 Los Angeles Central Library: Mark Taper Auditorium